ansible/ansible-builder/docs/collection_metadata.rst

 packages that provide Ansible itself.
 The full list can be found in ``EXCLUDE_REQUIREMENTS`` in the ``ansible_builder.requirements`` module.

+Any requirements supplied in the user requirements file, via the ``--user-pip`` option to the ``introspect`` command, will not be processed against the list of excluded Python packages.

 System-level Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^